-- Health regions report minor service delivery issues related to recruitment and retention. - Health regions report five vacancies out of 94 full time positions. - One health region is attempting to recruit to vacancies at the time of this report.
+- Most health regions report either no service delivery issues or minor service delivery issues related to recruitment and retention. - Health regions report a total of four full time vacancies. - The SAHO/HSAS collective agreement expired March 31, 2009.

 Having reviewed the information as provided by employers and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement for the Respiratory Therapist classification.